HaloCustomEdition/Halo/README.md

 Run the server with `haloceded.exe`.

+### troubleshooting

-If you run Halo client and server on the same machine make sure to use a different client port with the Halo client.
+**Halo client and server on the same machine** - If you run Halo client and server on the same machine make sure to use a different client port with the Halo client.

 ## mods and more